Health Canada: Drug approvals process

 Health Canada aims to provide responses to pharmaceutical innovators within 300 days of submitting a drug for review.
 However, for submissions filed between 2015 and 2019, only 33 percent received a response within that target.
 Fully 18 percent waited over a year, and almost 5 percent over two years.
 The average delay for a standard review was 335 days.
-Health Canada’s accelerated pathway for approval dubbed “conditional compliance” reduces its target timeline to 200 days, but its actual average delay was still 302 days, and only 8 percent of applicants received responses within the 200-day target.
+Health Canada's accelerated pathway for approval dubbed "conditional compliance" reduces its target timeline to 200 days, but its actual average delay was still 302 days, and only 8 percent of applicants received responses within the 200-day target.

-It has been suggested that government entities should make use of rolling submissions, as was done for COVID-19 vaccines, to proceed with the examination of partially complete submissions and accept new information as it becomes available, and also that drugs already approved in other jurisdictions should be approved more rapidly to avoid redundancy.
+Since 2022, Health Canada has implemented "Agile Regulations," expanding the use of rolling submissions and greater reliance on trusted foreign regulators to accelerate market approvals.